eFoam: Foam cut to size

 How does home insulation work?

 The best home insulation works by trapping air within the insulation material itself to create a thermal barrier.
-This means the movement of air molecules trapped within this barrier is severely limited, and the transfer of heat is significantly reduced.
+This severely limits the movement of air molecules trapped within the barrier, significantly reducing the transfer of heat.

 What are the different types of home insulation?

-Different types of home insulation materials include blanket and batt insulation, blown insulation (typically fibreglass or cellulose), spray foam insulation, rigid foam, and reflective insulation.
-All are suitable for the home, but rigid foam and wool-type loft insulation is typically the most popular in the UK.
+Types of home insulation include blanket and batt insulation, blown insulation (typically fibreglass or cellulose), spray foam insulation, rigid foam and reflective insulation.
+All are suitable for the home, but rigid foam and wool-type loft insulation are typically the most popular in the UK.

-Home insulation installation should be done by a qualified professional.
-However, if you are interested in the order in which you should insulate your home, the most common place to begin is the roof and attic space.
-This is followed by wall insulation, appropriate window and door insulation, and then any insulation for the ground floor of the home.
+Home insulation should be installed by a qualified professional.
+If you're interested in the order in which to insulate, the most common place to begin is the roof and attic space, followed by wall insulation, then appropriate window and door insulation, and finally any insulation for the ground floor of the home.

 How much does home insulation cost?